I was spilling my guts about how hard work had been for the last year. “How’s the family,” the vendor asked taking me off guard.

 One of the boats we produced in my plant was the hottest selling 35-foot sport yacht on the market.
 The boat was being engineered during the late summer and fall of 2001.
 After 9/11 we expected a downturn in the economy.
 Instead of spending an inordinate amount of time getting all the bugs worked out in engineering, we made a conscious decision to introduce it into production and to finish working out the bugs there.
 We expected to have extra resources but the anticipated hit to the economy was shallow and brief.
 For a plethora of reasons, and it happens across the industry, it’s always tight getting a new model to the winter boat shows.
 After a much better winter boat show season than expected, there was a bigger push to get the boats to the dealers.
 And then just as we were getting all the bugs worked out, just before shutdown that summer, we found the hull was flexing and the furniture was shaking loose.
 We disassembled the 8 boats we still had at the plant and rebuilt them through shutdown.
 I sent key people out to fix the boats already sold.
 Then we went up in production.
 As people burned out, it became impossible to replace them quickly enough.
 However, anyone who’s familiar with production boat building would ask, what’s the problem?
 This is pretty much business as usual.

 So be it.
 It does not diminish the fact that I’ve been so stressed out my wife took pity on me and did not complain about my hunting trip the next fall.
-I was Highland bound, going to hunt in the mountains on the border of West Virginia and Virginia.
+I was Highland bound, going to hunt in the mountains on the border of West Virginia and Virginia near our hunting camp in Pocahontas, WV.

 Boarding the plane there was an attractive blond in business attire loudly going on about her bar room antics the night before.
 She was traveling with business associates.
 One was a dashingly dressed business man wearing a sport jacket, the two top buttons on his shirt unbuttoned showing off a fairly thick gold chain.
 There seemed to be an attraction between the two.
 There is another woman in the group who laughs along but doesn’t seem so eager to share all the gory details from the previous night with the rest of the passengers – rightly so I think.

-Oh, no. On the plane she took the seat in front of mine and insists the man sit beside her, for strategizing she says.
+Oh, no. On the plane the loud obnoxious lady took the seat in front of mine and insists the man sit beside her, for strategizing she says.
 For flirting I think.

 They laugh and go on for a while.
 It takes about 10 minutes for her to cozy up very close to him.
 As we wait to deplane she asks him where he’s parked, toying with the zipper on her blouse.
 They deplane before me.
 I saw them again in the lobby.
 He has that look.
 She has him in her crosshairs and is squeezing the trigger.
 He’s essentially bagged and doesn’t know it.
 He doesn’t seem so full of himself now that his fate is sealed.
 She seems quite content, though.